 This sandwich is super customizable.
 Pack it with roasted garlic spread or caramelized onions.
 Here are more ideas:

-- Hummus: My kids always use hummus.
+- My kids always use hummus.
 It serves as a flavorful, creamy spread that adds protein and richness.

-- Pesto: Spread a thin layer of vegan pesto on the bread for a herby flavor.
+- Spread a thin layer of vegan pesto on the bread for a herby flavor.
 Try Vegan Sunflower Seed Pesto for a delicious nut-free alternative.

 - Use Easy No Egg Aioli Recipe or Easy Vegan Chipotle Aioli Sauce instead of mayonnaise for a delicious variation.